-Bike Station is a community enterprise with charitable status which provides recycling and reuse of donated bicycles.
+Bike for Good is a community enterprise with charitable status which provides recycling, reuse of donated bicycles and a host of initiatives to help encourage cycling for all.

-Starting life as the Bike Shed in 2009, the project gained charitable status in 2011.
+Starting life as the Bike Shed in 2009, the project gained charitable status in 2011 and has gone from strength to strength with award winning programmes successfully delivered

-The focus of the project is to refurbish bikes and sell them at reasonable prices.
-It works in partnership with schools, universities and commercial organisations to promote access to bicycles across the city.
+The charity works in partnership with schools, universities and commercial organisations to promote access to bicycles across the city.
 The rebuilding of the cycles is largely by trained volunteers.
-However Bike Station is also home to the Climate Challenge Fund financed Better Way to Work initiative which focuses on promoting the use of sustainable transport.

-For more information visit the Bike Station website.
+For more information visit the Bike for Good website.

 Common Wheel is a charity which provides meaningful activity for people with mental illness, through working with bicycles and music.